Exploring the realm of GLP-1, we delve into the burgeoning interest in GLP-1 receptor agonist weight loss drugs like Ozempic and Wegovy.

 As a worst-case example, a person may have eaten two or three chocolate muffins before they started the weight-loss drug, but they are only hungry for one.
 While these muffins likely provided little in the way of real nutrients, they contain some synthetic (fortified) ones.
 Thus, they consume fewer nutrients than they require to thrive long-term.

 While these people may achieve weight loss, their body composition may deteriorate unless they consume adequate protein.
-Additionally, their overall health might dive unless they incorporate nutrient-dense whole foods that provide other vitamins, minerals, and essential fatty acids.
+Additionally, their overall health might decrease unless they incorporate nutrient-dense whole foods that provide other vitamins, minerals, and essential fatty acids, all of which increase GLP-1 naturally.

 Satiety-inducing drugs don’t change your requirements for nutrients from your food.
 In fact, when you’re eating less, nutrient density becomes even more important!
 If you’re eating less, it’s critical to find a way to pack more of the nutrients you need into fewer calories!